-The Chinatown Urban Greening project will install improvements to paved pedestrian facilities in Chinatown, improving active transportation and connections to the adjacent planned High Speed Rail Station.
+The Chinatown Urban Greening project will install improvements to paved pedestrian facilities in Chinatown, improving active transportation and connections to the adjacent planned high speed rail station.
 Lighting and greening improvements will also be installed.
-The proposed improvements are located on: F Street from Mariposa to Ventura, Kern from G Street and Mariposa from E Street to G Street.
+The proposed improvements are located on: F Street from Mariposa to Ventura, Mariposa from E Street to G Street, and portions of Kern Street.
 This project achieves several goals of the TCC program including: reducing greenhouse gas emissions through carbon sequestration, installing facilities that encourage active travel, and increasing the urban tree canopy.